-First Parish in Cambridge, 1446 Massachusetts Avenue @ 7pm
+First Parish (UU) in Cambridge, 1446 Massachusetts Avenue @ 7pm

 Television writer-producer Marc Fields and banjo virtuoso Tony Trischka explore America’s quintessential instrument, assisted by Darol Anger on fiddle.
 Based on Field’s PBS documentary Give Me the Banjo, “The Banjo Project” illustrates the banjo’s history and performance styles from African roots to contemporary jazz with a lively narrative and masterful performances. its history and performance styles from African roots to contemporary jazz with a lively narrative and masterful performances.